djeada/Linux-Notes/notes/tar_and_gzip.md

 | <i>-f</i> | pack into file |
 | <i>-x</i> | extract |

+Important: -f flag should be put before the file name.

 To pack mytree file1 file2 into an archive called myfiles.tar, use:

 ```bash